-We also recognize that some product changes can have serious implications for safety.
+We also recognize that some mechanisms for accessing data could potentially have serious implications for safety and for privacy.
 Ensuring product safety has been a bedrock objective of Consumers Reports' mission since its founding over 80 years ago.
 Safety must of course be at the forefront of concerns carefully monitored and vigorously addressed as we move to increasingly complex and interactive technologies.
 Likewise, pro-consumer data privacy and data security practices must be a top priority, for manufacturers and for policymakers; companies should compete and be held accountable on the basis of the data privacy and security protections they incorporate into the design of their products and services, and consumers should receive sufficient information to exercise informed choices.

 But these considerations generally do not implicate copyright law, and generally fall outside the Copyright Office's expertise.
 And it is important that they not be permitted to be used by companies as a pretext for blocking competition and consumer choice and undermining rights of ownership.
 So in our view, they should generally not be part of the Copyright Office's own deliberations in considering exemptions under section 1201.
-They are appropriately dealt with, as they are in the exemption for repair of motorized vehicles, by leaving them to other authorities whose missions and expertise are directed at those issues.
+They are appropriately dealt with here by requiring that the manner of accessing this data not be in violation of other applicable laws - laws enforced by other authorities whose missions and expertise are directed at those issues.

-This exemption has proven very beneficial to consumers in removing this obstacle to convenience and choice in diagnosis, maintenance, and repair of these devices - and in ensuring that they can preserve the functionality of their devices.
-The same considerations apply to other devices and equipment.
-We therefore support the proposed expansion to include them.
+This exemption has proven very beneficial to consumers in removing this obstacle to monitoring their health effectively.
+The same considerations apply to devices that are not implanted or worn by the consumer.
+We therefore support the proposed expansion.